MaaZiJyun/iSolar/README.md

 # iSolar: A New Way to Motivate Your Life by Visualization of Your Lifespan

+## What is iSolar

 ![This is an image](screenshots/001.png)
+LifeStar is a unique application designed to inspire self-improvement, self-monitoring, and self-reflection by offering a profound perspective on the finite nature of human life.
 ![This is an image](screenshots/002.png)
+Unlike traditional time or schedule management apps, iSolar doesn’t focus on organizing your tasks or managing your daily routine.
+Instead, it serves as a gentle but powerful reminder of life’s fleeting nature, encouraging users to live more intentionally and meaningfully.
 ![This is an image](screenshots/003.png)
+Through a metaphorical representation of human life as a star, the app visually and numerically illustrates how much of your life is behind you and how much remains ahead.
+Just as a star shines brightly before it fades, LifeStar motivates users to make the most of their remaining time and reflect on how they are living.
 ![This is an image](screenshots/004.png)

+## Who Is It For?

+- Individuals seeking personal growth and self-awareness.
+- Those who want to reflect on their existence and make the most of their time.
+- People who feel overwhelmed by routine and want to reconnect with their purpose.
+- Anyone looking for a unique perspective on life and time management.

 ## Getting Started